On lower bounds for hypergeometric tails: Introduction, related work and main results

 \end{theorem}

+We prove Theorem~\ref{main2} in Section~\ref{main2_proof}.
 The bound provided by Theorem~\ref{main2} is, of course, weaker than the bound provided by~\eqref{Berry_Essen_bound} but has the advantage that it is obtained using ``first principles", and is applicable on a slightly wider range of the parameters.
 In particular, Theorem~\ref{main2} is proven by combining a lower bound on the mean absolute deviation (Theorem~\ref{ratio_hyp_bin_exp}) with an upper bound on the tail conditional expectation (Theorem~\ref{TCE_sqrt_bound}) of the hypergeometric distribution, which appear to be new and may be of independent interest.

 Moreover, Theorem~\ref{main2} occasionally complements and even improves upon the bound provided in~\eqref{Berry_Essen_bound}.
 For instance, it follows from~\eqref{Berry_Essen_bound} that $\Prb(H\ge \Exp(H))\ge 0.01$, when $\text{Var}(H) \ge 1.29$.
 On the other hand, Theorem~\ref{main2} yields the following.